7 Key Elements of a Winning Political Campaign Message

-The candidate who wins an election isn’t always the candidate with the most money, most endorsements, or most volunteers.
-The winning candidate is quite often the person who tells the best story.
 If you’re serious about winning your election, then your campaign must have a winning story.
-But what makes for a winning story?
+But what makes for a winning message.

-A winning story, like any good movie or novel, has several key elements.
+A winning message, like any good movie or novel, has several key elements.
 For political campaigns I’ve found that there are 7 elements that help a candidate connect with the voters and win the election.

 1. The Hero